GeneralYouri/disease-spread/README.md

 All settings are optional and settings can be specified in any order.\
 Note: default values are very likely to change over time.

-`--type=SIHRD`\
+`--type=SIR`\
 The model type to simulate.\
-Valid options: SI, SIS, SIR, SIRS, SEI, SEIS, SEIR, SEIRS, SIHR, SIHRD
+Valid options: SI, SIS, SIR, SIRS, SEI, SEIS, SEIR, SEIRS, SIHR, SIHRS, SIHRD, SIHRDS, SIVR, SIVRS.

 `--size=100`\
-The one-dimensional size of the square grid; creates a 100x100 cells large grid
+The one-dimensional size of the square grid; creates a 100x100 cells large grid.

+`--neighborhood=Neumann`\
+The neighborhood type to use for Infection.

+`--range=1`\
+The range applied on the neighborhood type.

 `--alpha=0.05`\
-Re-Susceptibility rate for R->S
+Re-Susceptibility rate for R->S.

-`--beta=0.2`\
+`--beta=0.7`\
-Infection rate for S->I and S->E\
+Infection rate for S->I and S->E.\
-Note that the Infection rate applies for every cell neighbor, which is different from the ODE

-`--gamma=0.1`\
+The Infection rate has been updated to auto-adjust for neighborhood size.\
+You can therefore use the same beta values as used in the ODE.

+`--gamma=0.25`\
-Recovery rate for I->R and H->R
+Recovery rate for I->R and H->R.

 `--delta=0.2`\
-Infection rate after Exposure for E->I
+Infection rate after Exposure for E->I.

 `--epsilon=0.03`\
-Hospitalization rate for I->H\
+Hospitalization rate for I->H.\
-Note it’s usually smart to set this relative to gamma and to specify both settings together
+Note it’s usually smart to set this relative to gamma and to specify both settings together.

-`--maxBeds=500`\
+`--zeta=0.005`\
+Vaccination rate for S->V.

+`--interventionFactor=1.0`\
+The factor of change that's applied to beta due to Intervention.\
+Example: is beta=0.8 and interventionFactor=0.75, after Intervention beta=0.6.\
+Note: Intervention is considered to be disabled when this value is 1.0.

+`--interventionDelay=100`\
+How long to run the simulation normally before applying Intervention.

+`--vaccinationFactor=1.0`\
+The factor of change that's applied to beta when Infecting Vaccinated cells.\
+Example: if beta=0.8 and vaccinationFactor=0.75, for Vaccinated cells beta=0.6.

+`--vaccinationDelay=50`\
+How long to run the simulation normally before enabling Vaccination.

+`--maxBeds=0.05`\
-The maximum allowed number of Hospitalized cells\
+The maximum allowed number of Hospitalized cells, as a fraction of the model size.
-Note it’s usually smart to set this relative to size and adjust whenever you change size

 `--batches=0`\
-How many intermediate results are generated (ie. text output on the screen)\
+How many intermediate results are generated (ie. text output on the screen).\
-Note a value of 0 is treated as infinity, ie. It disables the setting entirely (use for runToEnd)
+Note:the value 0 is treated as infinity, effectively disabling the setting (use for runToEnd).

 `--stepsPerBatch=10`\
-How many time steps are simulated per batch\
+How many time steps are simulated per batch.\
-The total number of time steps is batches * stepsPerBatch = 5 * 10 = 50
+The total number of time steps is batches * stepsPerBatch = 5 * 10 = 50.

 `--runToEnd`\
-Whether to automatically stop running when the pandemic ends\
+Whether to automatically stop running when the pandemic ends.\
-The simulation runs until there are 0 Infectious cells, or until the total number of time steps
+The simulation runs until there are 0 Infectious cells, or until the total number of time steps.

 `--save`\
-Whether to save the result plots as images
+Whether to save the result plots as images.

 `--show`\
-Whether to display the result plots on screen
+Whether to display the result plots on screen.

+`--logPlot`\
+Whether to use a log10 scale on the y axis for the summary plot.
 #

 ## TODO List